flexewebs/whitepapers/README.md

 ## Superhumans show up

-## Superhumans say yes to everything
+## Superhumans consider all possibilities

 ## Superhumans are deal makers

 ## Superhumans always see a way forward

 ## Superhumans know the future only gets better

-## Superhumans handle superabundance easily

 ## Superhumans can always be, do and have more